plausible/docs/docs/excluding.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 By default, Plausible Analytics tracks every visitor to your website.
-When you're working on your site, you might not want to record your own visits and page views.
+When you're working on your site, you might not want to record your own visits and pageviews.

-Most web analytics tools do this by excluding certain IP addresses from being counted.
-However, we don't store the visitors’ IP addresses in our database for privacy reasons as we are a [GDPR compliant web analytics](https://plausible.io/data-policy) tool.

-To block your page views from your Plausible Analytics stats dashboard, you can use a standard ad-blocking browser extension.
+To block your page views from your Plausible Analytics stats dashboard, you can use a standard adblocking browser extension.
 Some extensions may automatically opt you out of Plausible tracking as soon as you activate them but you can follow these steps to make sure that they do so.

-:::note
+:::tip Using WordPress?
-On WordPress?
-You can use our [official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) which excludes views coming from admins by default.
+You can use our [official WordPress plugin](https://plausible.io/wordpress-analytics-plugin) which excludes views coming from admins and other user roles
 :::

 ## uBlock Origin